SenpaiYoshiko/apiscp-docs/docs/site/cgi-passenger/restarting-passenger-processes/index.md

----
+OWO ---
-title: "Restarting Passenger processes"
+titwe: "Westawting Passengew pwocesses"
 date: "2015-02-13"
 ---

-## Overview
+## Ovewview

-An application launched by Passenger may be restarted by creating a file in `tmp/` (_NB: not `/tmp`_) within the application root directory, usually one level down [from public/](https://kb.apnscp.com/web-content/where-is-site-content-served-from/).
-Create a file under `tmp/` named `restart.txt` to restart the application once.
-A restart will happen within 2 minutes.
+An appwication waunched by Passengew may be westawted by cweating a fiwe in `tmp/` (_NB: nut `/tmp`_) within da appwication woot diwectowy, usuawwy one wevew down [fwom pubwic/](https://kb.apnscp.com/web-content/whewe-is-site-content-sewved-fwom/).
+Cweate a fiwe undew `tmp/` named `westawt.txt` to westawt da appwication once.
+A westawt wiww happen within 2 minutes.

-To restart an application on every request, very useful for in-place debugging, create a file named `always_restart.txt`.
+To westawt an appwication on evewy wequest, vewy usefuw fow in-pwace debugging, cweate a fiwe named `awways_westawt.txt`.

-**Note:** do not leave `always_restart.txt` file for an application in production.
-This results in very poor performance.
+**Note:** do nut weave `awways_westawt.txt` fiwe fow an appwication in pwoduction.
+This wesuwts in vewy poow pewfowmance.
+ >_<